panoptes/POCS/docs/pocs-overview.rst

 A state machine is a simple model of a system where that system can only exist in discrete conditions or modes.
 Those conditions or modes are called states.
 Typically states determine how the system reacts to input, either from a user or the environment.
 A state machine can exist solely in the software or the software can be representative of a physical model.
 For PANOPTES, the physical unit is the system and POCS models the condition of the hardware.
 The "finite" aspect refers to the fact that there are a limited and known number of states in which the system can exist.

-Examples of PANOPTES states include: sleeping, which occurs in daylight hours, the cameras are facing down, and the mount is unresponsive to slew commands; observing, where the cameras are exposing and the mount is tracking; scheduling, where the mount is unparked, not slewing or tracking, it is dark, and the software is running through the scheduler, etc. PANOPTES states are named with verbs to represent the action the physical unit is currently performing.
+Examples of PANOPTES states include:

+* ``sleeping``:     Occurs in daylight hours, the cameras are facing down, and themount is unresponsive to slew commands.
+* ``observing``:    The cameras are exposing and the mount is tracking.
+* ``scheduling``:   The mount is unparked, not slewing or tracking, it is dark, and the software is running through the scheduler.

+PANOPTES states are named with verbs to represent the action the physical unit is currently performing.

 POCS is designed to have a configurable state machine, with the highest level logic written in each state definition file.
 State definition files are meant to be simple as most of the details of the logic should exist in the functional layer.
 Students using POCS for educational purposes will most likely start with the state files.